jmarly/gatling-signalr/README.md

 In this example, the async callbacks from the server suffer a rudimentary implementation.
 If time permits, future release of this code may show an await implementation of these.

+if you want to get in touch : <info@applicationperformance.net>